tisztamo/Catwalk.jl/docs/src/tuning.md

 The optimizer maintains a list of all previous compilations and finds the best one from them for the current profile, based on the cost model.
-If the cost of that historic best compilation is not larger than the ideal one generated for the current profile multiplied with `compile_threshold`, then the historic one will be reused.
+If the cost of that historic best compilation is not larger than the cost of the ideal one generated for the current profile, multiplied with `compile_threshold`, then the historic one will be reused.

 ### Customize the cost model